jessica-mitchell/nest-desktop/docs/index.rst

             <img src="_static/font-awesome/user.svg">
             <h2>The User</h2>
             <p>
-              ... learns how to build network, parameterize nodes and links, and perform simulations on graphical interface.
+              ... learns how to build networks, parameterize nodes and links, and perform simulations on the graphical interface.
             </p>
             <span class="whoami">I am a user.</span>
           </div>